portellam/xbox-and-xbox-360-title-data/README.md

 If any data goes against authorized use by any referenced party, please contact a repository contributor so the matter may be resolved.

+Scripts include rate limits to as a courtesy to the web hosts of remote databases.
+These rate limits must be respected, and not overrided.

-Please use caution when accessing databases or executing scripts.
+Please use caution when executing scripts or accessing databases.

 ### ✅ 3.
 Requirements